-Objective Action Deliverable Maintain and improve transparency of pesticide use and efforts 3.1 Maintain, review and update BSC Pesticide Use Notification Plan in accordance with BSC IPM Policy and Strategy.
-3.1.1 Audit the current Chemical Sensitive Register and update to current, including all registered 'Organic farms'.3.1.2 Update the Pesticide Use Notifications on Council website on a regular basis.
-5 year to cease or minimise pesticides on Council owned or managed land.
+Objective Action Deliverable Priority Maintain and improve transparency of pesticide use and efforts3.1 Maintain, review and update BSC Pesticide Use Notification Plan in accordance with BSC IPM Policy and Strategy.
+3.1.1 Audit the current Chemical Sensitive Register and update to current, including all registered organic farms.3.1.2 Update the Pesticide Use Notifications on Council website on a regular basis. to cease or minimise pesticides on Council owned or managed land.
 3.2 Maintain, review and update the Council's Invasive Plant Species list and control methods for listed WoNS.
-3.2.1 On a yearly basis ensure Council's Invasive Plant Species list published on the website is current and updated and information is sent to relevant Landcare groups.
-3.2.2 Facilitate community workshops for information sharing, current 'best practice', new technologies for trial and 'citizen science' activities (e.g. WoNS survey).
+3.2.1 On a yearly basis ensure Council's Invasive Plant Species List published on the website is current and updated and information is sent to relevant Landcare groups.
+3.2.2 Facilitate community workshops for information sharing, current best practice, new technologies for trial and citizen science activities (e.g. WoNS survey).
 10 year 3.3 Engage with local community groups, residents and visitors to inform and prevent the introduction of Invasive species to Byron Shire.
-3.3.1 Provide information on the Shire's 'worst weeds' on Council's website, Facebook page, front desk and real estates.
-3.3.2 Support rural landholders to control invasive species on private land through Voluntary Roadside Stewardship Agreements with Council.
-3.3.3 Promote the use of Green Waste bins to reduce 'garden dumping' in the bush.
+3.3.1 Provide information on the Shire's worst weeds on Council's website, Facebook page, front desk and real estates.
+3.3.2 Support rural landowners to control invasive species on roadsides utilising the Goonengerry Landcare model and National Standards for Ecological Restoration on a trial basis.
+3.3.3 Promote the use of green organics waste bins to reduce garden dumping in the bush.
 5 year